Sourdough Bread

 If you were good and did not angry the Gods (have the right bugs floating in the air), you will get the good bugs to "infect" the dough.

-Sourdough is made by a yeast and a bacteria that live symbiotically in the dough.
-The yeast makes CO2 and Alcohol, and the bacteria (Lactobacillus sanfranciscensis) makes the acid/vinegar which gives the sourdough that tangy taste.
-You need to do this only once!! once you achieved a good culture you can propagate it for years, and in theory, forever..
+Lactobacillus sanfranciscensis) makes the acid/vinegar which gives the sourdough that tangy taste.
+You need to do this only once!
+Once you achieved a good culture you can propagate it for years, and in theory, forever..

-Once the starter is bubbling and creating some foam, add a half a cup of flour and put it in the refrigerator in a plastic container.
-Remember to "feed" the starter every week. a couple of tablespoon of flour and water, mix, and its good for another week..
+Once the starter is bubbling and creating some foam, add 100 grams of flour and put it in the refrigerator in a plastic container.

 Now to the bread..